Vegan Tater Tot Hotdish

 Meanwhile, to cook the lentils, place in a pot covered with filtered water by a few inches, and bring to a boil.
 Lower to a simmer, and cook for about 20 minutes until tender.
 Drain, and set aside.

 Meanwhile, heat the olive oil in a large stockpot, and add the leeks, thyme, celery, and cook until they have softened a bit, then add the garlic, beans, mushrooms, tamari, nutritional yeast, miso, and water and bring to a boil.
 Lower to a simmer, and place the lid on the pot.
 Let cook until the veggies are tender, about 10 minutes.
-Once they are tender, add the arrowroot mixture, and let cook a few more minutes while stirring until it has thickened.
+Once they are tender, add the cornstarch mixture, and let cook a few more minutes while stirring until it has thickened.
 Remove from the heat, and stir in the lentils.

 To assemble, spoon the veggie mixture into 4 ovenproof dishes or bowls, then top with the tater tots.